MorganGOW4/109th-Helper-Bot/terms.md

-# Terms and Conditions for Discord Bot
+# Terms and Conditions for 109th Helper Bot

 **Last Updated:** August 27, 2026